Dikshant-Kanela/Dikshant-Kanela/README.md

 - 👋 Hi, I’m Dikshant Kanela
 - 👀 I’m interested in Frontend Web Development
 - 🌱 I’m currently learning HTML, CSS & JS
-- 📫 How to reach me:kaneladikshant@gmail.com
+- 📫 How to reach me: kaneladikshant@gmail.com

 <!---
 Dikshant-Kanela/Dikshant-Kanela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.